Computing

 Implementation

 In Nursery and Reception, pupils have access to a range of technology which they use and investigate during continuous provision.
-Pupils explore a range of age-appropriate programs with purpose and are taught how to program simple software using Purple Mash.
+Pupils explore a range of age-appropriate programs with purpose and are able to investigate how to program simple software using technology such as Beebots.
 Pupils in Reception are introduced to online safety.
 They are taught simple strategies of how to keep themselves safe whilst online.

 Our curriculum has been written to support all pupils.
 Each lesson is sequenced so that it builds on the learning from the previous lesson, and where appropriate, activities are scaffolded so that all pupils can succeed and thrive.
 Exploratory tasks foster a deeper understanding of a concept, encouraging pupils to apply their learning in different contexts and make connections with other learning experiences.
 The units for key stages 1 and 2 are based on a spiral curriculum.
 This means that each of the themes is revisited regularly, and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.